Affidavit shows Arkansas auditor candidate admitted using Facebook to threaten lawyer, judge - NewsBreak

 Connors was elected to Pulaski County Circuit Judge in May.
 She had served as a Pulaski County prosecutor.

-When FOX16 NEWS reached out for comment on this story, Connors said she could not comment citing the ongoing judicial process.Copyright 2022 Nexstar Media Inc. All rights reserved.
+When KARK 4 News reached out for comment on this story, Connors said she could not comment citing the ongoing judicial process.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.